aspose-total/Aspose.Total-Products/total/en/python-net/conversion/png-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PNG to EMLX?</h2>

+Python developers often need to convert PNG to EMLX format for various reasons.
+For example, EMLX is a file format used by Apple Mail to store emails.
+It is an XML-based format that stores the email message along with its attachments.
+This makes it easier to transfer emails between different email clients.
+Additionally, EMLX files are smaller in size than other email formats, making them easier to store and share.

-For a Python developer, who is trying to add a PNG to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total Helps for PNG to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that makes it easy to automate the conversion process.
+It includes APIs for dealing with different file formats, including Email, Images and Microsoft Word.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET are two of the APIs included in the package.
+These APIs make it easy to convert PNG to EMLX using Python.

+The conversion process is a two-step process.
+First, the Word file is loaded and rendered into HTML using Aspose.Words for Python via .NET.
+Then, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into EMLX format.
+This process is simple and efficient, and can be done quickly with the help of Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}